 FOR IMMEDIATE RELEASE

-In recent weeks, the companies have received reports of scammers threatening to cut service unless the customer makes an immediate “payment” over the phone using a prepaid debit card.
+AVANGRID, parent company of United Illuminating, Southern Connecticut Gas, Connecticut Natural Gas and Berkshire Gas, has received multiple reports of scammers threatening to disconnect gas or electric service unless the customer makes an immediate payment over the phone using a prepaid debit card.
 While most customers recognize these calls as scams, a small number have been persuaded to make payments.

 It’s an old swindle with some new twists.
 Caller ID may show the call is coming from the utility.
-In some cases, the perpetrators provide callback numbers that answer with the same recorded greeting as the utility’s customer service line.
+In some cases, the perpetrators seem to have specific knowledge about the customers they’re calling.
+They may even provide a callback number with a recorded greeting similar to the energy company’s customer service line.

-In a typical scenario, the caller informs the customer a crew is on the way to shut off service unless an immediate payment is made.
-The perpetrators may tell the customer they had not received a recent payment or they had incorrectly processed a payment, so the customer must pay again.
+Typically, the caller informs the customer that a crew is on the way to shut off service unless an immediate payment is made.
+The perpetrators may tell the customer that the company had not received a recent payment or incorrectly processed a payment, so the customer must pay again.
+The scammer often demands the victim purchase a prepaid debit card (“Green Dot” is a common brand) to make the payment.
+This is a sure sign of a scam.

-Customers should verify all information before making payments over the phone, and should learn to recognize the red flags:
+Customers should verify all information before making payments over the phone, and should recognize the red flags:

-Demanding a specific form of payment: Our representatives accept a variety of forms of payment, including credit cards, debit cards, bank transfers and more.
+- Demanding a specific form of payment: AVANGRID companies accept a variety payment types, including credit cards, bank transfers and more.
 If a caller insists on payment via a prepaid debit card — especially a specific brand of prepaid card — it is a scam.

 Here are steps customers can take to protect themselves:

-Report it.
-Customers should report the scam to the utility; if a payment was made, call police as well.
+- Report it.
+Customers should report the scam to the utility, local law enforcement, and the Federal Trade Commission (ftc.gov/).
 This will help authorities shut down scams and prosecute the scammers.

 # # #